AdaptiveScale/rosetta/README.md

 `apply` command, set `safeMode: true`.

 ### Operation level
-In `model.yaml` you can find the attribute `operationLevel` which is by default is set to `database`.
+In `model.yaml` you can find the attribute `operationLevel` which is by default set to `database`.
 If you want to apply changes on to schemas in your model instead of the whole database in
 `apply` command, set `operationLevel: schema`.

 ## Copyright and License Information